What is Prospect Nurture?

 Rejoin - this actions allows you to connect one branch to another at a specified point.
 For example, you may have 4 autoresponders that are product-specific but only 1 set of nurture emails that are shared for all products.
 Therefore, you would have 4 streams (1 per product) where your autoresponders are sent, and then you can "rejoin" all of those different streams into your shared nurture stream so that they all receive the same emails from that point forward.

-Default Program Rules
+What Are Default Program Rules?

 There are general rules that apply to all nurture programs.